cirrusidentity/docker-simplesamlphp/README.md

 # SimpleSAMLphp

-This image is pre-configured with Apache, php5.6 and SSP.
+This image is pre-configured with Apache 2.4, php 7.2 and SSP.
 The behavior of the image can be controlled with
  * environmental variables
  * mounting custom configuration and certificates